oxdev6/push-donut-project/README.md

-# push-donut-project
+# push donut project
 A testnet dApp built on Push Chain's Donut Testnet using the Push SDK.
 It demonstrates universal contract deployment with Hardhat and integrates the UniversalCounter smart contract.
-The project highlights smooth transaction execution, SDK integration, and serves as a learning tool for Push-based development.
+The project highlights smooth transaction execution, SDK integration, and serves as a learning tool for Push based development.
 Push Donut Testnet App

 A sample dApp built on the Push Chain Donut Testnet, showcasing universal app deployment using Push Protocol’s SDK and tooling.